halilbaydar/Chat-Application/README.md

 * Security: the application should ensure the confidentiality, integrity, and availability of messages and user data.
 * Reliability: the application should be available and responsive at all times, with minimal downtime or errors.
 * Performance: the application should be fast and responsive, with low latency and high throughput.
+* Responsive: Customer shouldn't wait for the whole data too much time
+* Resilient: One failure of a server shouldn't break down whole system
+* Message Driven: The application should be loosely coupled and should rely on asynchronous message passing

 ### Functional requirements: